BACKGROUND

 CONSULTANT

-Jessica helps organizations understand and optimize how people interact with complex systems—from AI interfaces, unmanned vehicles, biomedical devices to workplace technology—using evidence-based design, research methodology, and behavioral insights.
-She especially enjoys supporting startups that drive positive mental health outcomes, foster technological innovation, and/or champion women’s health.
+Jessica has helped organizations understand and optimize how people interact with complex systems and technology using evidence-based design, research methodology, and behavioral insights.
+She especially enjoys supporting startups that drive positive mental health outcomes, foster technological innovation, benefit veterans, and/or champion women’s health.